June 26, 2012

 Difference Between Departmental Stores And Multiple Shops

-The differences between them can be presented as follows:
+The main differences between them can be presented as follows:

 Varieties of goods are sold out by departmental stores.
 Only one or few types of goods are sold out by multiple shops.